smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/ConvNeXt_EfficientNet.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

-- "image_col": name of column containing the image path (str, default: 'image_path')
+- "image_col": name of column containing the image path to be used for the training (str, default: 'image_path')
 - "label_col": name of the column containing information about the target value (str, default: 'label')
+- "batch_size": the size of dataset bundle utilized in a single cycle of training (int, optional, default: 16)
 - "max_epochs": number of times to train with the training dataset (int, optional, default: 3)
 - "learning_rate": the learning rate of the model (float, optional default: 1e-3)
 - "input_size": size of the image to be used for training (int, optional)
 - "color": color of the image to be used for training (str, optional, 'RGB'|'GRAY', default: 'RGB')
 - "overwrite": overwrite if a model with the same name exists.
-If True, the existing model is overwritten with the new model (default: False)
+If True, the existing model is overwritten with the new model (bool, optional, True|False, default: False)

 __BUILD MODEL Example__